nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

    - See the [Parsnips crop planner](https://stardew.info/planner/34-light-hawks-floundered-cordially) for a suggested plan.
 Mixed Seeds are depicted by a generic crop icon.
 4. Plant and water Parsnip Seeds and Mixed Seeds.
 5. Fell Trees until you have around four to six [Energy](https://stardewvalleywiki.com/Energy).
 The remaining Energy will be useful if you gather more Mixed Seeds shortly.
-   - If you don't have enough Energy to fully fell a Tree, spend the Energy mining Stone or chopping a stump.
+   - If you don't have enough Energy to fully fell a Tree, spend the Energy mining rocks or chopping a stump.
 6. Cut Weeds and [Grass](https://stardewvalleywiki.com/Grass) until around 1:30 am.
 Don't stray too far from the Farmhouse.
 7. Ship all items except for the following:
    - All [Wood](https://stardewvalleywiki.com/Wood)